 With so many extraordinary builds at the annual SEMA Show making their debut each year, it’s quite the chore to cover the sheer abundance of quality rides on the floor – much less trying to narrow them down to a “Top 10” that really stood out, so we didn’t.
 Instead, we chose 12.
-These 12 builds really caught our attention and were all stellar representations in the Slam’d Mag Customs & Rods category so we’re proud to be able to feature them here first for your viewing pleasure, in no particular order of course (little disclaimer* – there are literally 1,000s of amazing builds in the show and with limited man power and time we don’t always find them all as they’re stashed all over a million square feet.
+These 12 builds really caught our attention and were all stellar representations in the Slam’d Mag Customs & Rods category so we’re proud to be able to feature them here first for your viewing pleasure, in no particular order of course.
+Remember, if you are thinking of building or buying a custom car, make sure you let your insurance company know what you have modded on your car or else you may have trouble finding a car accident lawyer smyrna to back you up if you get involved in an accident. (little disclaimer* – there are literally 1,000s of amazing builds in the show and with limited man power and time we don’t always find them all as they’re stashed all over a million square feet.
 So yes, we may have missed a few, but alas, we do our very best to bring you the best of what we come across).
 So sit back, relax, and follow along as we walk you through some of our favorite builds from this year’s show.

 Sic Chops 2015 Custom of the Year – 1956 Continental Mark II

 Although we feature a couple Lincoln’s in our “Top Picks” – David Hoekstra’s 1956 Continental Mark II built by Sic Chops stands apart and is definitely one for the books.
 Named the Goodguys 2015 Custom of the Year, this laid-out beauty featured in the Kicker Audio SEMA booth was built by Scott Laitinen of Sic Chops and features an effortless mix of old-school custom style and modern performance.